Sexual Harassment, the Sex Registry, and Fighting for Legal Rights

 With a criminal conviction, renting a home can become a serious obstacle, and obtaining a home loan can also pose a problem.
 Limited access to appropriate housing can increase recidivism.

-Sexual Assault and The Sex Offender Registry
+Sexual Assault and the Sex Offender Registry

 Those convicted of reportable sex crimes in the State of Texas are required to add their names to the Texas sex offender registry, and sexual assault is one such crime.
 Each offender on the registry must provide a significant amount of information that includes: